Skip to main content

 Step 4 - Send all your settlements from your VAT registration date onwards to Xero/QuickBooks

-When you change your settings the system will refresh all of your settlements that have not already been sent to Xero or QuickBooks.
+When you change your settings the system will refresh all of your settlements that have not already been sent to Xero/QuickBooks (if you want settlements that have already been sent to Xero/QuickBooks to refresh, then you can do so via the settlement action menu).

-Once we have finished refreshing them and your settlements are all showing as "Ready to Send" on the Settlement Dashboard then you can begin sending them to Xero or QuickBooks.
+Once we have finished refreshing them and your settlements are all showing as 'Ready to Send' on the Settlement Dashboard then you can begin sending them to Xero/QuickBooks.

-IMPORTANT: If you have any settlements that span 2 calendar months then you need to send only the part for the month which falls into your "post VAT registration period".
+IMPORTANT: If you have any settlements that span multiple calendar months, then you need to send only the part for the month which falls into your post VAT registration period.

-Step 5 - Speak to your accountant about reclaiming the VAT on expenses on all Amazon fees prior to your VAT registration date for a period of 6 months from HMRC.
+Step 5 - Speak to your accountant about reclaiming the VAT on expenses on fees prior to your VAT registration date for a period of 6 months from HMRC.

 HMRC say in their guidance around VAT registration that you can backdate claims for reclaiming VAT on goods and services paid before your VAT registration.